-This is a scheme that allows eligible children to receive funded early education from the funding period after their second birthday.
+This is a scheme that allows eligible children to receive early years education funding.
+Funding will begin from the term after their second birthday.

-This is part of a national offer from the Department for Education (DfE) and has been developed to improve outcomes for identified two year olds who would benefit from access to high quality early years and childcare provision.
+It has been set up by the Department for Education (DfE).
+Its purpose is to improve outcomes for two-year olds who would benefit from early years childcare provision.

-Children who are confirmed as eligible will be offered up to 15 funded early years education hours per week for 38 weeks, totalling 570 hours for your child’s eligible funding year.
-If you choose a childcare provider who is open for more than 38 weeks, you may also be able to “stretch” the funded hours across your child’s funding year.
+Eligible children will be offered up to 15 hours per week for 38 weeks.
+If you choose a childcare provider who is open for more than 38 weeks, you may be able to stretch the funded hours across year.

-Childcare providers that offer 2-year-old places will need to have an Ofsted rating of ‘good’ or ‘outstanding’.
-Should a parent want their child to take up a place with a childcare provider not rated ‘good’ or ‘outstanding ’by Ofsted, the provider needs to contact the Early Years Advisory Team.
+Childcare providers will need to have an Ofsted rating of good or outstanding.
+If you want your child to take a place with a provider not rated good or outstanding, the provider needs to contact the Early Years Advisory Team.

-For a child to be eligible a parent/carer must have an income below £15,400 and be claiming the one of the following state benefits, listed below:
+You must have an income below £15,400 and be claiming the one of the following state benefits:

-- Universal Credit - if you and your partner have a combined income from work of £15,400 or less a year, after tax - click here
+- Universal Credit - if you and your partner have a combined income from work of £15,400 or less a year after tax

 - Working Tax Credit 4 week run on (the payment you get when you stop qualifying for Working Tax Credit)

-- Has left local authority care through a Special Guardianship Order, adoption or a child arrangements order (previously residence order).
+- has left local authority care through a Special Guardianship Order, adoption or child arrangements order (previously residence order)